Frank Pavone: Laicization

+In 2025, Pavone began to fundraise for an appeal to Pope Leo XIV to be restored to the clerical state.

 Activism

 Pavone provided much commentary during the Terri Schiavo controversy, having been on the limited visitors' list and at her bedside many times, including during her final hours.
 He delivered the homily at Schiavo's funeral Mass at the Holy Name of Jesus Catholic Church in Gulfport, Florida, on April 5, 2005.

 He was a member of James Dobson's Focus on the Family Institute.

 Pavone was threatened with death by Theodore Shulman, an abortion rights advocate.
 Shulman indicated that Pavone would be killed if Scott Roeder, the murderer of George Tiller (who had been an abortion provider from Wichita, Kansas), was acquitted.
 Commenting on the threat, Pavone said, "I have already publicly forgiven Mr. Shulman and pray for him every day."

 Norma McCorvey

 McCorvey was the lead plaintiff "Jane Roe" in the landmark Roe v.
 Wade Supreme Court decision that legalized abortion throughout the United States.
 After Pavone's friend Reverend Flip Benham baptized McCorvey, in 1998 Pavone received her into the Catholic Church, and together they began to collaborate on anti-abortion activities.
 Pavone was both friend and spiritual mentor to McCorvey in the later years of her life, as she came to regret her involvement in the abortion rights issue in the early 1970s.